Best warm comforter 2025 – ultra-weight options to keep cozy in cold weather

 How can you measure the warmth of a comforter?

-Some brands talk in terms of 'tog', which stands for 'thermal overall grade' and indicates the heat retention capacity of a comforter.
+Other brands talk in terms of 'tog', which stands for 'thermal overall grade' and indicates the heat retention capacity of a comforter.
 In other words, the higher the tog, the warmer the comforter should feel.
 Tog is rated on a scale of 1 to 15, so the best warm comforter should come in somewhere around 10 and 15 tog.
+It's worth working out what duvet tog you need before you start shopping.

 Is a comforter warmer than a quilt?

 Yes, a comforter is almost always warmer than a quilt.
 A quilt provides a single layer of insulation stitched into a fabric cover, while comforters come stuffed with fluffy down or other thick fibers.
-If you tend to run cold or you live in a cooler climate, you'll be better served by a warm comforter.
+Quilts are great for layering as we transition between seasons, but if you tend to run cold or you live in a cooler climate, you'll be better served by a warm comforter.

 Sign up to the Homes & Gardens newsletter